Historical Photos – New U.P. Mining Pictures

 What Mackinac Island is truly known for, relaxing and enjoying a day.

 One of the interesting things about the bill is that it designated the fort an active facility, so, the Federal government retained the fort with full funding in case it was needed for war.
-Active duty military at the time would run drills on the fort grounds.
-Mackinac Island was now a bonafide destination for travellers.
-In 1895 the fort was decommissioned and the Federal Government was going to pull out.
+Active-duty military at the time would run drills on the fort grounds.
+Mackinac Island was now a bonafide destination for travelers.
+In 1895 the fort was decommissioned, and the Federal Government was going to pull out.
 Then, Michigan Governor, John T. Rich, petitioned the Feds to turn over the fort and park to the State of Michigan which they did, making Mackinac Island our first Michigan State Park which is what it is now.

 Another “View of the National Park” from the road looking back towards the fort.